Originally Published October 14, 2020

 The question becomes, how do we cope with our loneliness?
 I have considered every possible remedy that has come to my mind, and short of a significant other/wishing my mother was still alive, I have no answer.
 Again, I cannot stand how weak I am in this area of my life.
 I never asked to struggle in this way.
 No one consulted me before I was born and said:

 “Hey, do you want to come into this world?
-You’re going to be a black man in America which means you are going to be hated and ignored by your society.
+You’re going to be a black man in America meaning society is going to hate and ignore you.
 You will have no support from the men in your life.
 Your mother will die shortly after your birth so you will have no idea what it means to have a woman in your life that loves and cares for you. you will constantly feel dejected and rejected.
 And your life will feel like a constant treadmill; no matter how long or how fast you run, you will still end up going nowhere.
-No one will understand you, and worse, no one will try to understand you, but hey, at least you will be alive… Oh, wait I forgot to mention you will also struggle with mental health issues and constantly wish for your own death”.
+No one will understand you, and worse, no one will try to understand you.
+But hey, at least you will be alive… Oh, wait I forgot to mention you will also struggle with mental health issues and constantly wish for your own death”.

 The moral of the story is that feeling lonely sucks.
-You can ask for help, hyper extend yourself and reach out to other people, even go see a therapist, and while those things may help in the moment I personally cannot say whether or not they alleviate the root of the problem.
+You can ask for help, hyper extend yourself and reach out to other people, even go see a therapist.
+And while those things may help in the moment I cannot say that they alleviate the root of the problem.
 Loneliness stems from a desire to be desired and giving someone something they do not want will not make them want you.
 Paying for attention is sadistic in its own way.
 And being around people will not always make you feel less lonely.

 The feeling of loneliness is an intentional flaw.
 A gift that came with life.
-I cannot say if it something that everyone goes through but it something that is prevalent in a lot of people’s lives.
-In some cases, our growth is predicated on who we do and do not have attached to us.
+I cannot say if it something that everyone goes through but it more common than not.
+In some cases, our growth predicates itself on who we do and do not have attached to us.

 Loneliness is oxymoronic in its nature.
-It is selfish to ask someone to be part of your life, yet people want to be in and a part of something existential to themselves.
-The grand design of life is a grand joke being played on humans.
+It is selfish to ask someone to be part of your life.
+Yet people want to be apart of something existential.
+The grand design of life is a grand joke.
 We ponder this stuff as if we are the cause; we are only experiencing the symptoms.